gpsuscodewith/katas/library/portal-bulk-create-users-azure-ad/README.md

 ### Add an entry to the 'UserCreateTemplate.csv' file for {{bulkUserDisplayName2}}

-1. 'UserCreateTemplate.csv' file --> --> Enter the following values:
+1. 'UserCreateTemplate.csv' file --> Add a new row for '{{bulkUserDisplay2}}' --> Enter the following values:
    - Name [displayName] Required: {{bulkUserDisplayName2}}
    - User name [userPrincipalName] Required: {{bulkUserUPN2}}
    - initial password: {{bulkUserInitialPassword}}